demisto/content/Packs/PANOSPolicyOptimizer/Playbooks/playbook-Policy_Optimizer_-_Manage_Unused_Rules_README.md

-Use this playbook to to understand if you have unused rules that do not pass traffic in your environment, see the rules' information and have the option to remove them from your policy.
+This playbook helps identify and remove unused rules that do not pass traffic in your environment.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* PAN-OS Commit Configuration
+PAN-OS Commit Configuration

 ### Integrations
-* PAN-OS Policy Optimizer
+PAN-OS Policy Optimizer

 ### Scripts
-* IsIntegrationAvailable
+IsIntegrationAvailable

 ### Commands
 * pan-os-po-get-rules